 (VIII) include and address any other material terms and conditions applicable to the financing.
 The term sheet may be conditional upon the completion of specified due diligence by the lender and upon the award of tax credits, if applicable; or

 (iii) For Developments proposing to refinance an existing USDA Section 515 loan, a letter from the USDA confirming that it has been provided with the Preliminary Assessment Tool.

+(iv) For Direct Loan Applications or Tax-Exempt Bond Development Applications utilizing FHA financing, the Application shall include the applicable pages from the HUD Application for Multifamily Housing Project.
+If the HUD Application has not been submitted at the time the Application is submitted then a statement to that effect should be included in the Application along with an estimated date for submission.
+Applicants should be aware that staff’s underwriting of an Application will not be finalized and presented to the Board until staff has evaluated the HUD Application relative to the Application.

 (B) Gap Financing.
 Any anticipated federal, state, local or private gap financing, whether soft or hard debt, must be identified and described in the Application.
 Applicants must provide evidence that an application for such gap financing has been made.
 Acceptable documentation may include a letter from the funding entity confirming receipt of an application or a term sheet from the lending agency which clearly describes the amount and terms of the financing.
 Other Department funding requested with Housing Tax Credit Applications must be on a concurrent funding period with the Housing Tax Credit Application, and no term sheet is required for such a request.
 Permanent loans must include a minimum loan term of fifteen (15) years with at least a thirty (30) year amortization or for non-amortizing loan structures a term of not less than thirty (30) years.
 A term loan request must also comply with the applicable terms of the NOFA under which an Applicant is applying.